wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storage/storage-dotnet-how-to-use-tables.md

     }

-Table operations that involve entities are performed via the **CloudTable** object that you created earlier in the "Create a table" section.
+Table operations that involve entities are performed via the **CloudTable** object that you created in "How to: Create a Table."
 The operation to be performed is represented by a **TableOperation** object.
 The following code example shows the creation of the **CloudTable** object and then a **CustomerEntity** object.
 To prepare the operation, a **TableOperation** object is created to insert the customer entity into the table.
 Finally, the operation is executed by calling **CloudTable.Execute**.

     // Retrieve the storage account from the connection string.